PDP-10/its/doc/logo.md

 11LOGO system was one of the major logo versions of the 70s and included not only the LOGO evaluator but also a dedicated time-sharing system which serviced about dozen users.
-MIT AI MEMO 313 cites among the system developers Ron Label, Joe Cohen, Nat Goodman, Hal Abelson, Roger Hale, Radia Perlman.
+MIT AI MEMO 313 cites among the system developers Ron Lebel, Joe Cohen, Nat Goodman, Hal Abelson, Roger Hale, Radia Perlman.
 The 11LOGO display controller was designed and built by Tom Knight.
 The document also cited contributions of Richard Greenblatt on matters of system design and, of course, Seymour Papert and Cynthina